 I’m not much of a planner.
-Though I love spending time in nature, it’s not in my nature to always carefully plot out the trip ahead of time.
-Venturing out into the wilderness does require some degree of decision making—there’s a considerable amount of safety considerations to be made as you get more technical with how you choose to play outside.
-But while there’s space to grow and hone those blueprinting skills, I’m here to celebrate the opposite.
+Though I love spending time in nature, it’s not in my style to always carefully plot out the trip ahead of time.
+Venturing out into the wilderness does require some degree of decision making—there are a considerable amount of safety considerations to be made as you get more technical with how you choose to play outside.
+But while there’s space to grow and hone those skills, I’m here to celebrate the opposite.
 Some of us are just loose units with a dexterity for the uncomfortable.
 Some of us find our stillness by not slowing down and making it all up as we go along.

 Mountain Biking & Car Camping

 In the pacific northwest, when you head towards the hills for some quality time with your dirt pony, there’s some things you need to keep in mind.
 You’ll be getting either super dusty or super muddy—there’s just no way to avoid it.
 The further north you go, the trails are better but the towns become fewer and far between.
-We spent a few days last summer in the Mars-like landscape of the Chilcotin’s range of northern BC.
+We spent a few days last summer in the Mars-like landscape of the Chilcotin range of northern BC.
 Each day driving was gamble of whether or not we’d make it to the next gas station between deserted ghost towns.

 Mountain biking in mountain ranges like this often means spending big days pedaling and burning big calories.
 Food is always on the list of car camping essentials no matter where you go.
 But when your daily aerobic output is intense, it becomes especially important.
 Bring a range of prepped meals that are easily cooked on a burner in the back of your car or near it.
 One of my favorite meals is a pre-made omelet in a glass jar.
 Pour it in a pan when you’re ready to eat, and you’re off and cooking.
 Definitely one of my personal mountain bike car camping essentials.